mahi-pas/Economic-Efficacy/README.md

 #### Helpful secondary data
 - State populations https://worldpopulationreview.com/states

+### Datapoints:
+- Median Family Income
+- Yearly cost of mortgage on 4 bedroom (assuming 20% downpayment) home plus property tax and homeowner's insurance
+- Yearly Cost of Childcare for two children
+- Yearly Cost of Grocery for 3.5 people
+- Yearly Cost of Water
+- Yearly Cost of Electricity
+- Yearly Cost of Internet
+- Yearly Cost of Mobile plans for 4 people
+- Yearly Cost of Used car+insurance
+- Yearly Cost of Healthcare

 ### Two configurations
-- Single person
+- Single person ?
     - No childcare
     - Housing is in rent?
-- Two Parent Household, two kids
+- Two Parent Household, two kids -> Focus on this
     - Double the income
     - Quadruple groceries (or maybe 3.5, children eat less)
     - Double the car